- Introducing SanaCurrents, a research service for the serious and sophisticated biotech investor.

 It’s been 11 years since we launched GeoInvesting, but the biotech industry has had a solid presence since 1975.
 Publicly traded biotechs have been prominent for decades, as has the allure of capturing high returns by finding the next Amgen Inc. (NASDAQ:AMGN) or Intuitive Surgical, Inc. (NASDAQ:ISRG).

 Biopharmaceuticals are still a rapidly emerging sector, creating opportunity and risk across the microcap and small cap space – especially among companies valued less than $2 billion.
-For example, Amarin Corporation (NASDAQ:AMRN) just saw its shares increase nearly 700% in just a couple weeks after it released surprisingly positive data from its five year long REDUCE-IT trial for its drug Vascepa.
+For example, last year, Amarin Corporation (NASDAQ:AMRN) just saw its shares increase nearly 700% in just a couple weeks after it released surprisingly positive data from its five-year REDUCE-IT trial for its drug Vascepa.

 These moves are not uncommon across the biotech universe and related market sectors, like medical device companies.
 Noting this, we recently stepped up our efforts to find recurring revenue medical device companies to invest in and share with our GeoInvesting community.
 To go further down this path and complement our already existing work on the outskirts of the industry, we believe now is the time to turn to experts to take us on a deeper dive.

 We are proud to introduce you to a duo of biotech experts with a proven analysis service called ‘SanaCurrents’ that they, and their institutional clients, have used for the past two years to gain clarity on investing in the biotech space.

 SanaCurrents is now making its service available to retail investors, exclusively through GeoInvesting.

 This move goes hand in hand with our long-term goal of complementing our premium research platform beyond our in-house team to give current and prospective GeoInvesting members additional options to receive quality, deep-dive research in areas we may not be fully covering.